ubuntu/ubuntu-project-docs/docs/reference/exception-autopkgtest-Updates.rst

-This document describes the policy for updating ubuntu-dev-tools in a stable, supported release.
+This document describes the policy for updating autopkgtest in a stable, supported release.

 Rationale
 ---------